 • Passport photos ⇒ for many visa (on arrival) you need passport photos, so make sure you have a couple with you!

-• Therm-a-Rest NeoAir Mattress ⇒ this wasn’t a cheap item but I am very happy we invested in these mattresses.
-The mattress weights just 540 grams and packs up into a 22 x 12 x 12 cm roll.
+This wasn’t a cheap item but I am very happy we invested in these mattresses.
+The mattress weighs just 540 grams and packs up into a 22 x 12 x 12 cm roll.
 Most important: it’s comfortable!
 I used it in Japan, Oman and even in an Airbnb in Taiwan with the worst bed ever.

-• Travel sheet ⇒ a travel sheet is like a lightweight cotton sleeping bag and perfect for dodgy hostels/night bus/night train/night boat/etc. It’s tiny and weights next to nothing.
+A travel sheet is like a lightweight cotton sleeping bag and perfect for dodgy hostels/night bus/night train/night boat/etc. It’s tiny and weighs next to nothing.

 • Sewing set ⇒ to repair my clothes.
 Though maybe I should just buy new ones every once in a while…